mbrostami/gcron-server/README.md

 - [x] Implement shared lock for clients
 - [x] Migrate mutex from file locking to use db
 - [x] Mutex client timeout
+- [ ] Fix casts int32 to int or int64 to int32